 ČEB Supervisory Board

-Vice Chairman, Ministry of Industry and Trade of the Czech Republic
+Vice Chairman and Substitute member, Ministry of Industry and Trade of the Czech Republic

 Vladimír Bärtl was born on 14 July 1965 in Liberec, he is married and has three sons.
 He passed his school leaving exam at the Secondary Construction Technical School in Liberec in 1983 and in 1988, he graduated from the Czech Technical University in Prague, the Geodesy and Cartography Department.
 Mr. Bärtl worked at Geodézie ČS, a.s. between 1989 and 1993 and acquired expert knowledge of geographic information systems in Paris.
 In 1994, he co-founded HOUDEK s.r.o., a company focused on metrology and transfer of technologies.
 He joined the Ministry of Foreign Affairs of the Czech Republic in 1999 and worked at diplomatic mission in Ottawa between 2000 and 2004.
 From 2004 till 2006, Mr. Bärtl worked at the Ministry of Industry and Trade of the Czech Republic as an advisor to deputy minister; he was a co-author of the project "New system of management of commercial and economic services of the state abroad" and the Export strategy 2006-2010.
 In 2005, he completed a residency program "Negotiation Techniques in the EU" in Maastricht.
 Between 2006 and 2010, he worked at diplomatic mission in Paris.
 During the French and Czech presidency of the EU, Mr. Bärtl co-organized the "Czech-French Economic Year" program.
 He was a member of the team for location of the control center of the Galileo program in Prague.
 From 2010 he worked at BCM Control, s.r.o. and he focused on marketing, implementation of quality assurance system and other commercial projects.
 Simultaneously, in 2011, he worked at the Ministry of Industry and Trade of the Czech Republic as minister's envoy for international business competitiveness and enforcement of Czech business interests abroad.
 As of 15 March 2014, Vlastimil Bärtl was appointed deputy minister of Industry and Trade and he leads the Foreign Trade and the European Union sections.